nody-iq/advanced-nova-media-library/readme.md

 # Laravel Advanced Nova Media Library

-This package is an enhancement of the original [spatie's media library package](https://github.com/spatie/laravel-medialibrary).
+This package is an enhancement of the original [advanced-nova-media-library](https://github.com/ebess/advanced-nova-media-library).
 It manages images, fixes issues such as cropbox crashes during multiple images uploading, and allows for reordering images via drag and drop.

 ##### Table of Contents